nadgawd/Targeted-Object-Detection/README.md

 ## Overview

-This repository contains a custom object detection model implemented in Python using OpenCV, NumPy, and TensorFlow.
+This repository contains a targeted object detection model implemented in Python using OpenCV, NumPy, and TensorFlow.
 The model has been tested with three different architectures: EfficientDet D4, RCNN Inception ResNet V2, and SSD MobileNet V2.

 ## Objective

-The primary objective of this project is to provide a versatile and easily deployable custom object detection model, capable of accurately identifying objects in images using state-of-the-art architectures.
+The primary objective of this project is to provide a versatile and easily deployable targeted object detection model, capable of accurately identifying objects in images using state-of-the-art architectures.
 The model is designed to offer flexibility by supporting distinct architectures like: EfficientDet D4, RCNN Inception ResNet V2, and SSD MobileNet V2.
 Users can seamlessly integrate this object detection solution into their projects or use it as a standalone tool.

 ## Features